JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8027 days**.

-And here is a just a random fact -  **The rarest coffee in the world is Kopi Luwak, which is found in Indonesia.
-It cost about $300 a pound**.
+And here is a just a random fact -  **The phrase "Often a bridesmaid, but never a bride," actually originates from an advertisement for Listerine mouthwash from 1924**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)